aviadra/Cloud-profiler/README.md

 `Instance_use_Ip_public` - Is the flag of using the public IP set?

 `Iterm_tags_prefixs` - Iterm_tags, are what iTerm uses for indexing and show as information in the instance.
-It is possible to set this toggle to false to not show them as all.
+It is possible to set this toggle to false to not show them at all.
 Setting this toggle to an empty array([]), will simply show all the iTerm tags given to the instance.
 Given an array with values, the shown values will be filtered to only show tags that start with the prefix of the strings in the array and separated by a colon(:).
 For example, for a tags “Id: id-123, ENV: prod, sg-groupname:sg-123123, VPC: vpc-1231”, with the prefix filter of [“ENV”,”Id”], only “ENV: prod” and “Id: id-123” will be shown.